Free school transport (age 5 to 16)

 If your child goes to a faith school

-If your child attends a school for faith reasons, we will count this as your nearest qualifying school and will provide free home to school transport if:
+If your child attends a school for faith reasons and you are a low-income family or your child is a Medway Looked After Child, we will count this as your nearest qualifying school.
+If this is the case, we will provide free home to school transport if:

 Applying for free school transport